KIKL

 KIKL (90.9 MHz) is a Christian contemporary station licensed to Lafayette, Louisiana.
 It is owned by Educational Media Foundation and airs its K-Love network.

 History

 The station began broadcasting February 7, 1988, and held the call sign KSJY.
 It was owned by Lafayette Educational Broadcasting Foundation and aired a religious format.
+The station at the time was locally programmed and operated from a studio in Scott.
 In 1997, the station was sold to American Family Association for $175,000, and it became an affiliate of American Family Radio.

 In 2005, the station was sold to Educational Media Foundation for $1.5 million.
 On March 29, 2005, its call sign was changed to KAQE and on April 6, 2005, its call sign was changed to KIKL.
 The station became an affiliate of K-Love.